Carl Gottlieb: Career

 Gottlieb also cowrote David Crosby's two autobiographies, 1989's Long Time Gone and 2006's Since Then.

 Jaws

 Gottlieb was hired as an actor to appear as Harry Meadows, the editor of the local newspaper, in Jaws.
 He was hired by his friend, Steven Spielberg, to redraft the script, adding more dimensions to the characters, particularly humor.
 His redrafts reduced the role of Meadows (who still appears in the Town Hall corridor and the Tiger Shark scene).

 He wrote a book, The Jaws Log, about the notoriously difficult production of the film.
-Bryan Singer has referred to it as being "like a little movie director bible".

 He was enlisted under similar circumstances to work on the Jaws 2 screenplay.
 He co-wrote the screenplays for The Jerk, in which he played Iron Balls McGinty, and Jaws 3-D. Gottlieb contributes to Jaws related activities, such as interviews (including the documentary The Shark Is Still Working) and attended JawsFest on Martha's Vineyard in June 2005.